What Has Obama Done? 14 Major Accomplishments

 On October 4, 2015, Obama's team negotiated the Trans-Pacific Partnership.
 It would have replaced NAFTA as the world's largest free-trade agreement.
 It would have removed tariffs between the United States and 11 other countries that border the Pacific Ocean.
 On January 23, 2017, Trump withdrew the United States from the agreement.
 The other countries are planning to continue the agreement anyway.
 Japan and the European Union are negotiating their own agreement.

-Obama launched the Transatlantic Trade and Investment Partnership between the United States and the European Union.
-His term ended before negotiations could be finalized.
+Obama's term ended before negotiations on the TTIP could be finalized.
 It would have been bigger than the TPP.
-Trump has not moved forward on the TTIP.
+President Trump has not made much progress on the TTIP.

 On December 12, 2015, Obama and 196 other countries announced the Paris Climate Agreement.
 Countries agreed to reduce carbon emissions and increase carbon trading.
 The goal is to limit global warming to 2 degrees Celsius above pre-industrial temperatures.
 Developed countries will contribute $100 billion a year to assist emerging markets.
 They bear the brunt of damage from climate change.
 They face increased typhoons, rising sea levels, and more severe droughts.